-There were several researches related the reproductive biology of the southern bluefin tuna (SBT, Thunnus maccoyii) investigated among different basins.
-The reproductive studies of SBT such as age-at-first-maturity, gonad index, ovary sizefrequency and fecundity had been conducted in the waters off the south eastern and southern Australia (Thorogood, 1986).
-And Farley and Davis (1998) investigated the spawning dynamics of SBT using ovaries obtained from the spawning ground and the main feeding ground in the Indian Ocean.
-Also, the study related the sexual maturity of
+Several researches related the reproductive biology of the southern bluefin tuna (SBT, Thunnus maccoyii) were conducted among different basins.
+The reproductive studies of SBT such as age-at-first-maturity, gonad index, ovary size-frequency and fecundity had been investigated in the waters off the south eastern and southern Australia (Thorogood, 1986).
+And Farley and Davis (1998) studied the spawning dynamics of SBT using ovaries obtained from the spawning ground and the main feeding ground in the Indian Ocean.
+Also, the study related the sexual maturity of SBT have been conducted and investigated with the information of the morphological and histological observations of the gonad samples collected by Taiwanese observers program in the southwest Indian Ocean (Chen et al., 2013).